timduee/alien_puzzle/README.md

 Proposition:

-Aliens can win if and only if there are a maximum of two generations able to reproduce.
+Aliens can only win if there are not more than two generations able to reproduce.